 The preceptor/instructor that supervised the student for the most hours should complete the midpoint and final evaluation.
 All evaluators must initial and sign the evaluation where indicated.
 It is recommended that the evaluation is discussed and completed with the student.
-The student is also to complete their own self-evaluation for midpoint and final prior to the meeting with the preceptor/instructor.
-These self-evaluations should be used to guide discussions with the preceptor and instructor.
+The student is also to complete their own self-evaluation for midpoint and final prior to the meeting with the preceptor/instructor, these self-evaluations should be used to guide discussions with preceptor/instructor.
 The student is responsible for submitting the midpoint and final evaluations (self-evaluation and preceptor/instructor evaluation) to their instructor in Moodle.
+If a therapy assistant was the main preceptor/instructor the lead therapist must also sign off on the evaluation.